 It’s probably the most notable one-on-one battle to have ever taken place.
 So notable, in fact, that it’s worked its way into our language.

 We relate the term ‘David vs. Goliath’ with a battle between a giant and underdog.
-But fights aren’t restricted to 3000 years in the past.
+But battles like this aren’t restricted to 3000 years in the past.
 They take place every day.

-In this underdog story, we’re going to use the strategies and stepping stones of the battle to explain how a small business can go toe-to-toe with a behemoth in their industry.
+In this underdog story, we’re going to use the strategies and stepping stones of the battle to explain how a small business can go toe-to-toe with giants in their industry.

 We’ll get to the key take-aways in a just a minute, but first, I want to give you hope…